petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/managing-access-to-data.md

 # Managing Access to Data

 Managing access to data is essential to data privacy and security.
-With Liferay, you can restrict access to sensitive object data using role permissions and account membership.
-Additionally, you can use OAuth2 for authorizing API calls by client extensions.
+In Liferay, you can restrict access to sensitive object data using role permissions and account membership.

 Delectable Bonsai wants to allow authorized users to submit applications.
 They also want to create and define a role for assessing applications. <!--Refine-->